dudeperf3ct/dudeperf3ct.github.io/sensei/carl_sagan.md

 > <span class='purple'>To me, it underscores our responsibility to deal more kindly with one another, and to preserve and cherish the pale blue dot, the only home we've ever known.</span>

+> <span class='red'>The universe is a pretty big place.
+If it's just us, seems like an awful waste of space.</span>

 Feel free to jump anywhere,
 - [Carlism](#carlism)
 - [Quotes](#quotes)